Notes on the Geography of Tanzania: Zanzibar

 Here's the interior of the Catholic church.

 Still farther along the waterfront from the two palaces we've just seen, this is the city's most exuberant building.
 Conceived as a hospital by an Ismaili businessman on the occasion of Victoria's 1887 Jubilee, it became instead the Ismaili Khoja Dispensary, with upstairs apartments.
-Badly deteriorated, the building was leased in 1990 to Aga Khan Cultural Services, which restored the building and now occupies part of the premises, along with several other businesses.
+Badly deteriorated, the building was leased in 1990 to Aga Khan Cultural Services, which restored the building and now occupies part of the premises; the rest is rented by several other businesses.

 What did Tharia Topan, the donor, have in mind with such display?
 He was described in his own lifetime as "one of the wealthiest men in East Africa."
-(Steve Battle in The History and Conservation of Zanzibar, edited by Abdul Sheriff, 1995), but what point was he making, other than to demonstrate his loyalty to the Crown and his own wealth?
+(Steve Battle in The History and Conservation of Zanzibar, edited by Abdul Sheriff, 1995).
+But what point was he making, other than to demonstrate his loyalty to the Crown and his own wealth?
 Was it a statement about the status of Ismaili Muslims in a Sunni-majority town?
-In any case, Topan went to India to secure an architect, Hasham Virjee Patel, and Patel brought in workers as well as materials from India.
+Topan went to India to secure an architect, Hasham Virjee Patel, and Patel brought in workers as well as materials from India.
 Topan died before the building was finished.

 The interior is a courtyard with bridges like this one.
 The original interior had a sky-blue lime wash.